For the proclamation of the Gospel and the edification of the Body of Christ

 The Man that Was Born Blind

-The sickness of the man that was born blind, according to John's report, was that the works of God would be manifested in him.
+The sickness of the man that was born blind, according to John's report, was in order that the works of God would be manifested in him.
 That was fully accomplished.
 The healing of that man is not only a miracle done by the Lord Jesus, but also a metaphor of the spiritual blindness of humans and how it can be healed.

 When the people asked who healed him, he said: "The man that healed me is called Jesus".
 The man's knowledge is vague and insufficient.
 The second time he is interrogated by the Pharisees, he replies that Jesus is a "prophet".
 Here we see that light begins to manifest in him.
 Sometime later, when the Pharisees urged him further, he become bolder, even to the extreme of telling them: "If He had not come from God, He would not have been able to do anything".

 On the one hand he was accepting the risk of giving a favorable testimony about Jesus.
 On the other hand he was emphatically declaring that Jesus came from God.
 After this testimony the Jews expelled him from the synagogue.

 When Jesus heard that they had barred him from the synagogue, He sought him, found him, and asked him: "Do you believe in the Son of God?"
 Then Jesus revealed Himself to him.

 Here we have some important things to highlight.
 Firstly, spiritual light, revelation, is gradual.
 Although the blind man was immediately healed of his blindness, his spiritual knowledge progressed through three phases of increasing light.

 Secondly, to receive further light, you have to be consistent with the light you have already received.
 The man stayed firm in the midst of being abandoned by his parents and by the hostility of the Jews.
 He was not afraid of their threats.
 His gratitude and his desire to honor the One that had healed him prevailed more than any other consideration.